jlchiam/docker-hello/README.md

 # pc3showandtell Docker Container

-I have not really figured out what I wanted to do ... preferably something Fintech related from the Docker Hub marketplace.
+I have not really figured out what I wanted to do ...

+# First, I will try something very simple, which is to use Uli's github Hello

 Run with: